Building-acoustics-TU-Eindhoven/CHORAS/README.md

 To run Celery:
 1. Open a new command window and navigate to the `ra_ui_backend` folder.
-2. Activate the environment by running `conda activate RA_Backend`
+2. Activate the previously created environment by running `conda activate RA_Backend`.
-3. Run Celery by running
+3. Run Celery by running:
 ```
 celery -A app.celery worker --loglevel=info -P eventlet
 ```